-David C. Walton is a partner in the Firm's San Diego office and a member of the Firm's Executive and Management Committees.
-He specializes in pursuing financial fraud claims, using his background as a Certified Public Accountant and Certified Fraud Examiner to prosecute securities law violations on behalf of
+David Walton is a partner in the Firm's San Diego office and a member of the Firm's Executive and Management Committees.
+He specializes in pursuing financial fraud claims, using his background as a Certified Public Accountant and Certified Fraud Examiner to prosecute securities law violations on behalf of investors.
+For

-Education B.A., University of Utah, 1988; J.D., University of Southern California Law Center, 1993 Honors/ Awards Member, Southern California Law Review , University of Southern California Law Center; Hale Moot Court Honors Program, University of Southern California Law Center; Appointed to California State Board of Accountancy, 2004
+Education B.A., University of Utah, 1988; J.D., University of Southern California Law Center, 1993 Honors/ Awards Super Lawyer, 2015-2016; California Board of Accountancy, Member, 2003-2004; Southern California Law Review, Member, University of Southern California Law Center; Hale Moot Court Honors Program, University of Southern California Law Center